Althro/A-Khats-Life/README.md

 Recommended Specs for 1080p:

-- 2nd Gen Ryzen / 7th Gen Intel i5 or better
+- Modern Quad Core processor such as the intel "core" series or AMD "Ryzen" series.
 - 16GB Ram
 - SSD
 - 6GB GPU such as GTX 1660 Super or RX 5600xt